gobbyo/IoT/docs/tutorial-deployiothub.md

 - *Durability*.
 It is designed to provide high availability and durability for your data, with multiple copies of your data stored in multiple locations to protect against data loss.
 - *Cost-effectiveness*.
 It provides a cost-effective solution for storing and accessing data, with flexible pricing options and the ability to pay only for what you use.
 - *Integration*.
 It integrates with other Azure services, making it easy to build end-to-end solutions that span multiple Azure services.
 - *Security*.
-It provides various security features to protect your data, including encryption, access control, and network security.
+It provides IoT security features to protect your data, including encryption, access control, and network security.

 All tutorials involving deploying or creating an Azure service focus on using an **ARM (Azure Resource Manager) template** rather than the [Azure portal user interface](https://portal.azure.com).
 An ARM template is a JSON file that defines the infrastructure and configuration for an Azure solution.
-You'll find tutorial ARM templates in your forked GitHub repo at `{Forked GitHub root directory}\arm`, for example `c:\repos\various\arm`.
+You'll find tutorial ARM templates in your forked GitHub repo at `{Forked GitHub root directory}\arm`, for example `c:\repos\IoT\arm`.
 There are several benefits to using an ARM template to deploy services:

 - *Reusability*.
 An ARM template is used to deploy resources consistently and repeatably, which is especially useful when deploying the same resources across multiple environments (e.g., development, staging, production).
 - *Version control*.
 It can be stored in a version control system, such as Git, which allows you to track changes to the infrastructure over time and roll back to previous versions if needed.